No, It Wasn't a Dream: CMMC is Here!

 Updated: November 7, 2024

-On Tuesday October 15, 32 CFR, the law that defines the CMMC program was officially written to the Federal Register.
+On Tuesday October 15, 32 CFR, the regulation that defines the CMMC program was officially written to the Federal Register.
 The CMMC program and all of it requirements are baked!
-What is not quite finished baking, but will be shortly, is the 48 CFR law which defines how the CMMC requirements will appear in contracts issued by the Department of Defense.
+What is not quite finished baking, but will be shortly, is the 48 CFR regulation which defines how the CMMC requirements will appear in contracts issued by the Department of Defense.
 That is expected to be finalized early to mid-2025.
 The entire program will be released over four years in distinct one-year phases.

 So there is no more speculation as to whether or not CMMC will actually happen.
 It is here.
 And the clock is ticking with regard to actually getting certification.
 We now know exactly what is required to certify.
 And we also now have clarity as to how External Service Providers (ESP), which include MSPs, fit into the flow-down requirements.
 Succinctly, if an MSP is providing managed services for an organization that is required to certify at CMMC levels 1, 2, or 3, the MSP is not REQUIRED to certify at that same level.
 However, any of the services provided by the MSP that have corresponding NIST 800-171 control requirements are within the scope of the Organization Seeking Compliance (OSC) Assessment.
 MSPs will have to be prepared to provide evidence and artifacts of compliance for their clients undergoing an assessment.
 In many cases the MSP will have to be present with the assessor to answer questions.